-Tooth extractions are some of the most common procedures that a performs.
+Tooth extractions are some of the most common procedures that a family dentist performs.
 In fact, the American Dental Association includes extractions on its list of most frequently reported dental procedures.
 Because many patients undergo this treatment, it is important to understand when it is needed.
 Because patients should play a key role in their own dental health, the dentist and patient should always have a clear discussion about available options before choosing any treatment.
 In this way, the patient can feel confident about seeking necessary care.

 3 times a family dentist recommends extracting a tooth